-Depending on the initial symptoms, a person with Scleroderma may initially be seen and diagnosed by different specialists (e.g. rheumatologist, internist, dermatologist, lung specialist).
-Typically the rheumatologist will continue the care of the patient.
-The most common test for Scleroderma is an immunological blood test that detects antibodies produced by the body that are specific for Scleroderma.
+Depending on the symptoms, scleroderma can be diagnosed by many different specialists, including rheumatologists, dermatologists or internists.
+The most common test for scleroderma is an immunological blood test that detects antibodies produced by the body that are specific for scleroderma.

 Subscribe to our mailing list to get the updates to your email inbox...